Sugar Factory American Brasserie is moving toward its announced opening in The Markets at Town Center near St. Johns Town Center.

 The city issued an electrical permit May 24 for Benchmark Electric LLC for lights and electrical outlets at a job cost of $100,000 for Sugar Factory Jacksonville 88 LLC.
 A mechanical permit was issued June 17 at $18,600 to replace the HVAC diffusers, which disperse the airflow from ductwork.

-“Sugar Factory has brought its high-energy dining experience to guests at locations throughout Florida – including Miami, Tampa, Orlando and Aventura – so Jacksonville was a natural choice for our next destination,” the company said in 2021, when it planned to open in late spring 2022.
+“Sugar Factory has brought its high-energy dining experience to guests at locations throughout Florida – including Miami, Tampa, Orlando and Aventura – so Jacksonville was a natural choice for our next destination,” the company said in an emailed statement Oct.
+29.

 It said it looks forward to bringing “a sweet escape for guests of all ages to the Jacksonville community.”